CJones770/tractography-pipeline-restore/Pipeline/README.txt

-README - dwi-pipeline version 1.0.4d developed by Corey Jones - May 17th, 2022
+README - dwi-pipeline version 1.0.4d developed by Corey Jones - May 19th, 2022

+You should read this entire README file before attempting to run the docker container and pipeline

+1) DESCRIPTION:
 This pipeline was developed to preprocess raw diffusion weighted image data of patients with Early Psychosis provided by the Human Connectome Project (HCP) to prepare them for probabalistic tractography.

 An independent, similar pipeline developed by the University of Washington is available on the HCP official website and on the U-Washington Github at either of the following links:

 https://github.com/Washington-University/HCPpipelines && https://www.humanconnectome.org/software/hcp-mr-pipelines

 Both (my and the official) pipelines rely on NVIDIA's CUDA toolkit for gpu acceleration/parallelization, and therefore to run this dwi-pipeline version 1.0.2d in a docker container as intended, nvidia's docker container runtime toolkit should be installed prior to starting the container if it has not been installed already.

+2) NVIDIA-CONTAINER-RUNTIME INSTALLATION INSTRUCTIONS:
 This can be achieved by running  : apt-get update && apt-get install nvidia-docker2 [for docker versions 19.03 or newer] see https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html for troubleshooting

 OR: